 Features are things your product or service has; benefits are how it helps your customers.
 Customers don’t care about your products’ features-they want to know what it can do for them.
 Create your marketing and advertising content with the customer in mind, and always answer their question, “What’s in it for me?”

 When customers see your ad, receive your flyer in the mail or get your marketing email, what do you want them to do?
 It’s amazing how many small business owners forget to include a specific call to action in their marketing and advertising.
 Each piece should direct prospects to do something, whether that’s calling your business on the phone, visiting your website or scheduling an appointment.

 Mistake 7.
 Not testing or tracking your marketing

 Digital marketing offers incredible capabilities to track exactly what prospects do when they see your offer.
 If you are not testing multiple versions of the same ad or email, and not paying attention to which ads get results and which don’t, you’re throwing money away.
+And if you don’t know how email verification works then your emails won’t be reaching real accounts, and this could have a serious impact of the number of subscriptions or orders your business or product receives.
+Knowing the ins and outs of digital marketing will help you to make the most out of this strategy.
 Get familiar with the analytics tools that Google, social media sites and email marketing services offer to help you.
 The more you learn from your mistakes, the more your marketing will improve.